andyvu17/movie-base/README.md

 Database of Movies

 Features:
--search bar to find movies
+search bar to find movies